All-Terrain/All-Season Vehicle Mobility

 - Engineering of Antarctic snow and ice runways for enhanced logistics.

-- Improved site planning for Artic land disturbance analyses.
+- Improved site planning for Arctic land disturbance analyses.

 - Impacts of extreme environmental conditions on maneuver support materiel, tactics, and procedures.